Bedrooms 3, Sleeps 6

-Additionally, one of the local bars (Cafe de la Pente) puts on live entertainment during the summer months (usually staged in the garden).
-There is also some entertainment put on by the local Mairie in the walled garden behind the Tourist Information Office.
+Additionally, one of the local bars (Cafe de la Pente) puts on live entertainment during the summer months (usually staged in the garden on Thursday evenings).
+There is also some entertainment put on by the local Mairie in the walled garden near to Place du Puit.

 The lawned garden is about one-quarter acre and is bordered by a variety of shrubs.
 Within the lawn there are 5 fruit trees (apples, pears, plum).
 Guests are welcome to use the fruit.